hairizuanbinnoorazman/blog/content/posts/20260125_learningsFromUsingClaudeCode.md

 - UI changes by either have playwrite UI tests.
 Or just give the model playwright mcp server
 - Creation of Jenkins jobs and have the model run the newly created jenkins job until it succeeds

+## Introducing abstractions

+AI models is not cheap.
+If there is a somewhat solved problem - we can introduce abstractions so that we can reduce the amount of tokens being used just to do fetching of such data.

+E.g. Let's say if we have a large log to collect.
+The log is accessible via some particular endpoint which could have been provided in the CLAUDE.md.
+If we let the model to collect the log on its own - it might proceed to curl and then pull the log and the entire log would easily end up in model context.
+If we alter the angle to have the model call a particular function that is standardized to retrieve the log that could be written as a file - that could be a better approach?
+And with that approach - there is no need for the model to try guessing how to receive the log

 ## Running multiple claude code runs at one go

 This one is also an inspiration from this video: https://www.youtube.com/watch?v=B-UXpneKw6M&pp=ygUUYm9yaXMgY2hlcm55IGFpIGxhYnPYBvwC